-202 Times Mirror Co. v.
+203 Times Mirror Co. v.
 Superior Court, 53 Cal.
 3d 1325, 1342 (1991).

-203 Sutter's Place v.
+204 Sutter's Place v.
 Superior Court (City of San Jose), 161 Cal.
 App.
 4th 1370, 1378 (6 Dist.
 2008).

-204 Times Mirror Co., 53 Cal.
+205 Times Mirror Co., 53 Cal.
 3d at 1345-46 (governor's calendars and schedule); Rogers v.
 Superior Court (City of Burbank), 19 Cal.
 App.
 4th 469, 479 (2 Dist.
 1993) (city council phone records).

-205 Sutter's Place, 161 Cal.
+206 Sutter's Place, 161 Cal.
 App.
 4th at 1377.

-206 Id. at 1377, 1379.
+207 Id. at 1377, 1379.

-may be withheld on deliberative process grounds.207 The deliberative process privilege arises under the "catch-all" exemption contained in Section 7922.540 of the Government Code.
+may be withheld on deliberative process grounds.208 The deliberative process privilege arises under the "catch-all" exemption contained in Section 7922.000 of the Government Code.
 Under the "catch-all" exemption, a public agency may justify nondisclosure by showing "that on the facts of the particular case the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record."
 To apply the deliberative process privilege:

 - First, consider whether the record falls within the scope of the privilege.
-Generally, records that are predecisional and deliberative (opinion) fall within the scope, but some courts have not strictly applied a predecisional requirement and have permitted purely factual material that exposes the deliberative process to fall within the privilege.208 - Second, identify the public interest served by nondisclosure of the record.
-Four public interests that have been identified by the courts are:

-(1) Protection of the agency's decision-making process so that candid discussion within the agency is not discouraged;209

-(2) Protection of certain limited communications with members of the public to ensure that the local agency receives the information it needs to make decisions and otherwise function;210

-(3) Protection against confusion caused by premature exposure of the public to internal agency discussions before a policy is finalized;211

-(4) Protection of the integrity of the decision-making process itself by confirming that "officials should be judged by what they decided, not for matters they considered before making up their minds."212

-• Third, identify the public interest served by disclosure of the record.
+Generally, records that are predecisional and deliberative (opinion) fall within the scope, but some courts have not strictly applied a predecisional requirement and have permitted purely factual material that exposes the deliberative process to fall within the privilege.209 - Second, identify the public interest served by nondisclosure of the record.
+Four public interests that have been identified by the courts are: - (1) Protection of the agency's decision-making process so that candid discussion within the agency is not discouraged;210 - (2) Protection of certain limited communications with members of the public to ensure that the local agency receives the information it needs to make decisions and otherwise function;211 - (3) Protection against confusion caused by premature exposure of the public to internal agency discussions before a policy is finalized;212 - (4) Protection of the integrity of the decision-making process itself by confirming that "officials should be judged by what they decided, not for matters they considered before making up their minds."213 - Third, identify the public interest served by disclosure of the record.
 Courts have emphasized that a primary benefit of disclosing a local agency's records to the public is to promote government accountability.
 The public and the media have a legitimate need to

-207 Times Mirror Co., 53 Cal.
-3d at 1347.

-208 Rogers, 19 Cal.
+209 Rogers, 19 Cal.
 App.
 4th at 479-480 (rejecting a predecisional requirement and withholding from disclosure pure facts, that is, telephone numbers called by staff and city council members).